sumanjs/sce-plugin-template/README.md

-# SCE-Plugin-Template
+# SCE Plugin Template

-Use this repo as a template for creating your own Suman Chrome Extension plugin.
+<i> Use this repo as a template for creating your own Suman Chrome Extension plugin. </i>

 # Basic info